About SDEWEventsEarthFairVolunteeringOutreachSponsorshipLinksSite MapHome

 What is it?

-A parade to celebrate the variety of life on earth and demonstrate a committment to a clean, healthy environment.
-The Parade is a kick-off for EarthFair 2008, the world's largest free environmental fair and Earth Day celebration.
+A parade to celebrate the variety of life on earth and demonstrate a commitment to a clean, healthy environment.
+The Parade is a kick-off for EarthFair 2022, the world's largest free environmental fair and Earth Day celebration.

 Line up 9:30 am – 10:15 am